 In Spring 2019 I was commissioned by the Brighton-based arts charity Root Experience to make a series of portraits for their project Hidden Stories.
-The Hidden Stories journey began with a programme of creative workshops conceived by Root Experience, encouraging people with invisible conditions or disabilities to explore their experiences through storytelling, visual arts & soundscapes.
-The workshops inspired courageous, open conversations around living with conditions such as anxiety, autism, or chronic pain - conditions that are often the source of misunderstanding or judgement, & can lead to stigma & loneliness.
+The Hidden Stories journey began with a programme of creative workshops conceived by Root Experience, encouraging people with invisible conditions or disabilities to explore their experiences through storytelling, visual arts and soundscapes.
+The workshops inspired courageous, open conversations around living with conditions such as anxiety, autism, or chronic pain - conditions that are often the source of misunderstanding or judgement, and can lead to stigma and loneliness.

-In my approach to this commission, I was guided by the participants & what they felt comfortable sharing with me - the fragment of a narrative, the description of an emotion, the perception of a memory - helped us come up with ideas & settings for the images.
+In my approach to this commission, I was guided by the participants and by what they felt comfortable sharing with me.
+The fragment of a narrative, the description of an emotion, or the perception of a memory helped us come up with ideas and settings for the images.
 The only condition agreed in advance was that the portraits would remain anonymous.
-What emerged over a period of weeks was a series of photographs, created collaboratively, & accompanied by a personal statement written by the participants in response to the images.
+What emerged over a period of weeks was a series of photographs, created collaboratively, and accompanied by a personal statement written by the participants in response to the images.

 Root Experience won a grant from The People's Projects 2018, (funded by The National Lottery Community Fund), to support the publication of a playfully illustrated book Hidden Stories.
-The book was written by Simon Magnus & Samantha Wraith of Root Experience, co-created with the project participants, & beautifully illustrated by Tinne Luyten.
+The book was written by Simon Magnus and Samantha Wraith from Root Experience, co-created with the project participants, and beautifully illustrated by Tinne Luyten.
 A touring exhibition of my photographs accompanied the launch of the book at venues across the South of England.

 “It was a pleasure to be involved in this amazing project.
 You clearly have an enviable gift of being able to see the aesthetic in the everyday.”